Myuuiii/DAWPresence/readme.md

 ## Custom Image Key

 Some people might want a custom image on the rich presence.
 To bump the project a bit, I am making this exclusive to people that have starred this repository.
 For those that have, please contact `myuuiii` on Discord for more information.

-An example is shown below
+An example is shown below:

 ![](https://ss.myuuiii.com/7634c47d-db45-4323-bc5c-7c6ab1993ea3.png)